CONSTITUTION AND BY-LAWS OF THE

 Section 5.
 EDITOR:

 The Editor shall publish the Association newsletter each month.
 The name of the newsletter is to be “The Flight Line”.
 The contents of the publication is to contain information of the Association and its membership such as; scheduled events and their dates, times and location, Association meetings and their dated, times, and locations; items of interest in Model Aviation; happenings with the membership, etc. Guest writers request are to be welcomed.
-To keep general membership current, the newsletter is to be mail out in time for receipt prior to scheduled Association meetings.
+To keep general membership current, the newsletter is to be mail out in time for receipt prior to scheduled Association meetings with a reminder a couple of days prior the meeting.

 Section 6.
 FIELD MARSHALLS